Bill Introduced to Protect Farm Animals, Food Workers and Consumers During COVID-19

 - U.S. Reps.
 Marcia Fudge (D-OH), Rosa DeLauro (D-CT) and Bennie Thompson (D-MS) recently introduced a bill to prohibit dangerous, high-speed slaughter during the pandemic.

 - We need your help fighting for this and other key reforms to prevent animal suffering—please see action steps below.

 As the pandemic continues to wreak havoc across the United States, one industry has remained especially irresponsible, doing little to protect its workers from the rapid spread of the deadly virus—the slaughter and meatpacking industry.
-Amid the COVID-19 crisis, the U.S. Department of Agriculture relaxed protections by allowing a record number of chicken, pig and cattle slaughter plants to start operating at even faster slaughter speeds.
+In April 2020—amid the COVID-19 crisis—the U.S. Department of Agriculture relaxed protections by allowing a record number of chicken slaughter plants to start operating at even faster slaughter speeds.

 High-speed slaughter lines imperil animals, workers and food safety under normal circumstances.
 They are especially ill-advised at the height of a pandemic when slower lines are needed to allow plants to effectively meet social distancing, sanitation and safety guidelines.